 For their weight, then there is not much difference there either with the male weighing between 16 to 22lbs while the female is between 14 to 20lbs.

 What is the Life Expectancy of the French West Highlander?

 The French West Highlander has quite a varied life expectancy for a dog of this size.
-In fact, it can be from anywhere between 9 to 14 years, but that all depends on a number of factors.
+It can be from anywhere between 9 to 14 years, but that all depends on many factors.

 Intelligence, Temperament and Personality Traits of the French West Highlander

 The French West Highlander is the result of two rather intelligent breeds being bred together, so that does mean that this hybrid is also super intelligent.

 One thing that’s clear is the way in which it is a mix between both breeds with their personality and temperament.